Controller

 - Remembering which

-. - Registering itself as an
+ICommands are intended to handle whichINotifications. - Registering itself as an

-mapping for. - Creating a new instance of the proper
+IObserverwith theViewfor eachINotificationthat it has anICommandmapping for. - Creating a new instance of the proper

-method, passing in theINotification
+ICommand‘sexecutemethod, passing in theINotification.

-Your application must register ICommands
+Your application must register ICommands with the

 Controller.

-The simplest way is to subclass Facade
+The simplest way is to subclass Facade,

-and use its initializeController
+and use its initializeController method to add your

 registrations.